SalFormer360: a transformer-based saliency estimation model for 360-degree videos: Future Directions

 \section{Future Directions}

 From a modeling perspective, there is still a strong need for more accurate, lightweight saliency estimation models suitable for real-time applications.
 This is especially critical for tasks such as viewport prediction, where high-quality saliency maps directly translate into better prediction performance as demonstrated in~\cite{Rondón2022}.
-Furthermore, future models should integrate richer feature representations, such as spatial and temporal complexity cues or other type of information, to achieve faster convergence and enhance the accuracy of attention modeling across diverse 360-degree video content.
+Furthermore, future models should integrate richer feature representations, such as spatial and temporal complexity cues or other types of information, to achieve faster convergence and enhance the accuracy of attention modeling across diverse 360-degree video content.

-Another important direction is to train our model on a wider range of datasets containing more diverse videos to improve its generalization capability and reliability.
+Another important direction is the improvement of the model's generalization capability and reliability.
+Indeed, the common practice in the evaluation of 360 degree video saliency estimation is to train and test on multiple independent datasets.
+Therefore, cross-domain performance remains unexplored.
+One possible way to address this limitation is to consider a wider range of dataset contents.
 To achieve this, the creation of new large-scale datasets that capture a wider variety of scenes and are annotated with eye-tracking data from a larger and more diverse pool of users is needed.
 Such datasets would help mitigate bias and ensure that models remain robust under different viewing conditions and content types.

 Finally, based on our observations of the contribution of center viewing bias, further studies and experiments are needed to better understand how this bias influences attention in 360-degree videos.
 Incorporating these insights into future models could lead to more accurate saliency estimation.